| 开发者 | rudlinkon |

 This plugin specifically targets fatal PHP errors that would normally make your site inaccessible.
 It doesn't handle warnings, notices, or other non-fatal errors.

-For security reasons, detailed error information (file paths, line numbers, error messages) is only displayed when WP_DEBUG_DISPLAY is enabled in your WordPress configuration.
+For security reasons, detailed error information (file paths, line numbers, error messages) is only displayed on the front-end error page when WP_DEBUG is enabled in your WordPress configuration.
 When disabled, visitors see a generic error message while administrators still receive detailed notifications in the dashboard.
+Every fatal error is always recorded in the Fatal Plugin Log (Tools → Fatal Plugin Log) regardless of the WP_DEBUG setting.